-Catastrophic Injury Attorney in Overland Park, Kansas
+A Catastrophic Personal Injury Attorney in Overland Park, KS serving the entire Kansas City area community.

 Catastrophic injuries are usually severe and may leave the victim with a permanent impairment or loss of body parts or function.
 Such injuries include traumatic brain injuries, severe spine injuries, spinal cord injuries, severe burns, and organ damage.
 According to recent statistics from the National Spinal Cord Injury Statistical Center (NSCISC), there are about 17,900 new spinal cord injury cases in the United States annually.

 If you believe that a negligent party's actions were responsible for your catastrophic injury, you may be eligible to recover damages.
-With more than 21 years of extensive experience, Attorney Mark Grover has the skill, diligence, and resources to protect the best interests of catastrophic injury victims.
+With more than 21 years of extensive experience, Personal Injury Attorney Mark Grover has the skill, diligence, and resources to protect the best interests of catastrophic injury victims.
 As a skilled personal injury attorney, he can recognize the rightful compensation that can cover your medical expenses, lost income, future medical treatment, and any additional pain, discomfort, and suffering you've had to go through.

 What are Catastrophic Injuries?